jamesrswift/springer-spaniel/template/main.typ

 $

 == Subsection Heading <sec:2.1>
 Instead of simply listing headings of different levels we recommend to let every heading be followed by at least a short passage of text.
-Further on please use the LATEX automatism for all your cross-references and citations as has already been described in @sec:2.
+Further on please use the LaTeX automatism for all your cross-references and citations as has already been described in @sec:2.

 #quote[
   Please do not use quotation marks when quoting texts!
 Simply use the `quote` environment -- it will automatically be rendered in line with the preferred layout.